 - With live chat across sales, support, and marketing, Living Spaces handles over 8k weekly conversations with an average first-response time of under a minute.

 - By using live chat software instead of email and phone support, tado° saw a 92% decrease in first-response time.

 - Using Custom Bots to handle a 179% increase in inbound conversations, Guru manages 900 monthly conversations with ease, while maintaining a CSAT score of 95%.

-	So how can your business adapt to this shift towards conversational relationships today?
+So how can your business adapt to this shift and start engaging customers at pivotal moments?
 The solution is simple: install live chat on your website and start having conversations with people right where they are.

-	With that in mind, we’ve put together a comprehensive guide to help you understand how to make live chat work for you and your business.
+With that in mind, we’ve put together this comprehensive guide to help you understand how to make live chat work for you and your business.